AwalaApp/specs/rs000-core.md

 ## Message Transport Bindings

 A message transport binding, or simply _binding_, defines the [adjacent-layer interactions](https://upskilld.com/learn/same-layer-and-adjacent-layer-interactions/) between endpoints and gateways, or gateways and relayers.
-This document describes the requirements applicable to all bindings, but does not define any concrete binding as they are defined in separate documents.
+This document describes the requirements applicable to all bindings, but does not define any concrete binding.

 Bindings will typically leverage [Layer 7](https://en.wikipedia.org/wiki/Application_layer) protocols, such as HTTP or purpose-built ones, but they can also use an Inter-Process Communication (IPC) mechanism provided by the host system.
 They will usually have a client and server in each communication, and an endpoint/gateway/relayer could play both roles in different communications.